dpkshetty/TEST-SalesEnablement-PowerVS-L3/docs/Part 8/03 IBM Cloud Logs.md

 Logs are comprised of events that are typically human-readable and have different formats, for example, unstructured text, JSON, delimiter-separated values, and key-value pairs.
 You can use the events to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.
 IBM® Power® Virtual Server automatically generates events so that you can track activity on your service.

-For a complete list of all IBM Cloud Logs events for IBM Power Virtual Server, visit [this page](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-at-events){target="_blank"}

 !!! note "IBM Cloud Logs replaces IBM Log Analysis and IBM Cloud Activity Tracker"

     As of 30 March 2025 the IBM Log Analysis and IBM Cloud Activity Tracker services are no longer supported.
 IBM Cloud Logs replaces these two services.
 For information about IBM Cloud Logs, see the [IBM Cloud Logs documentation](https://cloud.ibm.com/docs/cloud-logs){target="_blank"}.
 Also it is important to note that while IBM Cloud Activity Tracker is being deprecated, activity tracker events will be supported in both the new IBM Cloud Logs service and with the existing IBM Cloud Activity Tracker Event Routing service.
 See [Deprecation FAQ](https://cloud.ibm.com/docs/activity-tracker?topic=activity-tracker-deprecation_faq){target="_blank"} for more details.
 You may also refer to [this blog](https://community.ibm.com/community/user/cloud/blogs/marisa-lopez-de-silanes/2025/03/03/migrating-your-activity-tracker-instances-to-cloud){target="_blank"} for guidance on migrating your Activity Tracker instances to Cloud Logs.